 The words “this is my island” spring to mind.
 This facility is yours, and as an RCFE Administrator, you cannot be afraid to say no. We covered this in part in Tips #1 and #2, what to do in the beginning, but there’s a corollary on the other end of the spectrum: what to do when an end is inevitable.

-But what if an individual’s medical needs exceed your facilities abilities?
+But what if an individual’s medical needs exceed your facility’s abilities?

 The Essential Component of Success

 Assisted Living Education is the premier provider of RCFE certification, RCFE classes, licensing, products and services for assisted living.
 Our teachers are industry professionals with many years of experience that are engaging, entertaining and highly informative.
-They offer RCFE consulting services and share real RCFE experience that will help you be successful in this fast growing career industry.
+We offer RCFE consulting services and share real RCFE experience that will help you be successful in this fast-growing career industry.